popphp/pop-i18n/README.md

 Format\Json::createFile($lang, $locale, '/path/to/language/files/de.json');
 ```

-Also, if you have a a source text file and an output text file with a 1:1 line-by-line ratio,
+Also, if you have a source text file and an output text file with a 1:1 line-by-line ratio,
 then you can create the language files in fragment set and merge them as needed.
 An example
 of a 1:1 ratio source-to-output text files: